MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-defold.md

 ---
-title: Lua Quickstart for Defold
+title: Lua quickstart for Defold
 author: v-thopra
 description: This guide will help you make your first PlayFab API call using Defold. ms.author: v-thopra